Conditional Flow Matching for Bayesian Posterior Inference: ADDITIONAL EXPERIMENTS

-To examine the sensitivity of posterior inference to the choice of prior distribution, we conduct an additional experiment using the classical Susceptible–Infected–Recovered (SIR) epidemiological model.
-The SIR model describes the evolution of three compartments—susceptible, infected, and recovered—according to a nonlinear system of ordinary differential equations parameterized by a rate of contagion $\beta$ and a mean recovery rate $\gamma$.
-Specifically, the model is defined with a system of ODEs, $\frac{d}{dt}[S,I,R] = [ -\frac{\beta S}{N} I , \frac{\beta S}{N}I - \gamma I , \gamma I ] $, where $S$ is the number of individuals susceptible to be infected, $I$ is the number of individuals infected, $R$ is the number of individuals recovered from the disease, and $S+I+R$, the total population, is fixed.
+To examine the sensitivity of posterior inference to the choice of prior distribution, we conduct an additional experiment using the classical Susceptible-Infected-Recovered (SIR) epidemiological model.
+The SIR model describes the evolution of three compartments-susceptible, infected, and recovered, according to a nonlinear system of ordinary differential equations parameterized by a rate of contagion $\beta$ and a mean recovery rate $\gamma$.
+Specifically, the model is defined with a system of ODEs,

+where $S$ is the number of individuals susceptible to be infected, $I$ is the number of individuals infected, $R$ is the number of individuals recovered from the disease, and $S+I+R$, the total population, is fixed.
 For all experiments, we simulate trajectories over a fixed time horizon of 300 days using normalized initial conditions, with a fixed total population size.

 We consider three distinct prior families over the parameters ($\beta, \gamma$), each commonly used in the epidemiological and simulation-based inference literature.
 The first is a log-normal prior (Figure~\ref{fig:sir-model}), where $\log \beta$ follows a normal distribution with mean $\log 0.4$ and standard deviation $0.5$, and $\log \gamma$ follows a normal distribution with mean $\log (1/8)$ and standard deviation $0.2$.
 The second is a uniform prior (Figure~\ref{fig:sir-model-uniform}), in which $\beta$ is sampled uniformly between $0.2$ and $0.8$, and $\gamma$ between $0.05$ and $0.5$, representing uninformative priors over a reasonable parameter range.
 The third is a gamma prior (Figure~\ref{fig:sir-model-gamma}), where $\beta$ is drawn from a Gamma distribution with shape $2.0$ and scale $0.2$ (mean $0.4$), and $\gamma$ from a Gamma distribution with shape $2.0$ and scale $0.1$ (mean $0.2$), capturing skewed distributions with heavier right tails.